robertoshimizu/Alura_SpringRestAPI/README.md

 **Warning:** DO not define a constructor in the Entity classes, because SpringJPA will internally instatiate them.

+A JavaBean is a POJO that is serializable, has a no-argument constructor, and allows access to properties using getter and setter methods that follow a simple naming convention.

 ```java
 @Entity
 public class Usuario {